-Note 21: Contingent Obligations, Guarantees, Commitments And Pledges
+Note 21: Contingent Obligations, Guarantees, Commitments And Pledges a.
+A subsidiary of the Company - Petra 8 LLC ("Petra 8") entered the following agreements:

-- a.
-A subsidiary of the Company Petra 8 LLC ("Petra 8") entered the following agreements: - 1.
-An agreement with a third party according to which such third party provides Petra 8 with various professional services regarding receipt of the necessary permits and approvals for the project.
+1. An agreement with a third party according to which such third party provides Petra 8 with various professional services regarding receipt of the necessary permits and approvals for the project.
 Under the terms of the agreement, as amended from time to time in the supplementary agreements, in consideration for such services, Petra 8 is to pay an amount equal to 2.5% of Petra 8's net profits, resulting from the sale of the project's rights.
-The consideration as said, shall be paid on the dates and in the amounts detailed in the agreement, with the parties achieving certain arrangements between themselves for the payment of certain advances on account of such consideration (based on an accounting mechanism included in the agreements), which, as of the Reporting Date amounts to a total of approx. USD 4 million, which is capitalized based on the cost of inventory recorded in the books. - 2.
-An agreement with a third party according to which such third party provides services which include preparation for tenders, assistance in projects planning, assistance in selection of providers, technical supervision, budget control etc. As of the reporting date Petra pays such third party monthly management fees in an amount of approximately US\$70 thousands. - 3.
-An agreement with another management company for the purpose of developing the phases of the project for a monthly consideration of US\$38.8 thousands. - 4.
-A marketing agreement a with local marketing company for the marketing of the project in consideration of commissions of 4-5%, in respect of specific goals achievement and in accordance with the terms specify in the agreement. - 5.
-An agreement with a third party contractor for the construction of the fifth phase in Petra project, for a fixed price of 50 thousand ruble per meter (approx. \$719 per meter, according to the dollar-ruble rate of exchange, as at December 31, 2018). - b.
-The Group entered into commercial lease agreements with respect to its real estate.
-These leases have a term of 10-37 years with a renewal option.
+The consideration as said, shall be paid on the dates and in the amounts detailed in the agreement, with the parties achieving certain arrangements between themselves for the payment of certain advances on account of such consideration (based on an accounting mechanism included in the agreements), which, as of the Reporting Date amounts to a total of approx. USD 4 million, which is capitalized based on the cost of inventory recorded in the books.

+2. An agreement with a third party according to which such third party provides services which include preparation for tenders, assistance in projects planning, assistance in selection of providers, technical supervision, budget control etc. As of the reporting date Petra pays such third party monthly management fees in an amount of approximately US\$70 thousands.

+3. An agreement with another management company for the purpose of developing the phases of the project for a monthly consideration of US\$41 thousands.

+4. A marketing agreement a with local marketing company for the marketing of the project in consideration of commissions of 4-5%, in respect of specific goals achievement and in accordance with the terms specify in the agreement.

+5. An agreement with a third party contractor for the construction of the fourth phase in Petra project, for a fixed price of 50 thousand ruble per meter (approx. \$868 per meter, according to the dollar-ruble rate of exchange, as at December 31, 2017).